Deep Transfer Learning: A Novel Collaborative Learning Model for Cyberattack Detection Systems in IoT Networks: Related work

 \subsection{Transfer Learning for Cyberattack Detection}

 Although FL techniques can effectively address the privacy and communication load concerns of conventional ML for cyberattack detection, they are still facing some challenges.
 Particularly, FL approaches usually require high-quality and labeled data for training.
 However, collecting and labeling such data is expensive and time-consuming, especially for large-scale systems.
 On the other hand, unlabeled data are often abundant in environments such as IoT and mobile edge networks.
 Thus, a deep TL approach is proposed for IoT intrusion detection in~\cite{vu_deep_2020} based on network activities, which can utilize both labeled and unlabeled data.
 In this approach, the authors employ two AEs.
 The first AE is trained with labeled data, while the second AE is trained with unlabeled data.
 Then, the knowledge is transferred from the first AE to the second AE by minimizing the Maximum Mean Discrepancy (MMD) distances between their weights.
 Experiments over nine IoT datasets were conducted to show that the proposed approach can achieve higher Area Under the Curve (AUC) scores compared to those of several other approaches.
-In~\cite{wen_time_2019}, another deep TL approach is proposed to detect abnormal segments of the network traffic.
-Different from the approach in~\cite{vu_deep_2020} that transfers knowledge from a data-rich domain to a domain with unlabeled data, the approach in~\cite{wen_time_2019} transfers knowledge from a pre-trained model to a domain with labeled but scarce data.
-Particularly, the authors propose to transfer the first 12 layers of a pre-trained CNN to the local model for fine-tuning with local data.
-Transferring only the first layers is more efficient because these layers usually capture the general features that are common across various networks, whereas the last layers are more network-specific.
-Experiments on four different datasets show that the proposed TL approach can improve the performance of the CNN by up to 21\%.

 Besides analyzing network traffic, another approach to detect cyberattacks is to analyze the devices' fingerprints.
 Particularly, attackers may try to impersonate a device in the system by copying its signal.
 For this kind of attack, ML techniques can be used to detect if the signals are coming from the real device or the malicious device.
 TL approaches such as~\cite{sharaf_transfer_2015,zhao_the_2018,sharaf_on_2016,dabbagh_authentication_2019} are proposed to identify cyberattacks based on device fingerprints.
 Among them,~\cite{sharaf_on_2016} and~\cite{dabbagh_authentication_2019} leverage the environmental effects to classify signals from devices.
 To improve the classification accuracy and address the lack of data, these approaches transfer the knowledge from nearby devices (since they share similar environmental effects).
 On the other hand,~\cite{sharaf_transfer_2015} and~\cite{zhao_the_2018} leverage the knowledge from previous experiences, i.e., data collected in the past.
 These past data are then combined with the current data for training, thereby addressing the lack of fingerprint data.